DanielDopita/MobileWebFinal/README.md

 Personal Finance Tracker App
-This is a mobile app built with React Native, Firebase, and Expo to help users manage their personal finances.
-It allows users to add, edit, delete, and view transactions in real time.
+This mobile app is built with React Native, Firebase, and Expo to help users manage their finances.
+It allows users to add, edit, delete, and view transactions in real-time.
 All data is stored in Firebase Firestore and user authentication is handled with Firebase Auth.

 Features
 Firebase Authentication (email/password)